Rehan038/canteen-ai-system/README.md

 Test Credentials

 user log in
-username 12345
+username: 12345
-password 1234
+password:1234

 vendor login

-username coffee
+username: coffee
-password 123
+password :123

 admin

-username  admin
+username : admin
-password  admin123
+password : admin123

 Here is a professional, hackathon-ready `README.md` file.
 You can copy-paste this directly into your GitHub repository.